Dusting Off: The Player-Coach

 We’re with Whitey on this one: the world could benefit from a few more Charlie Hustles across the board.
 To that end, for inspiration, we present you with the five best player-coaches in sports history.

-Torre, the fifth-winningest manager in MLB history, began his skippering career as player-manager for the Mets in 1977.
+Joe Torre Torre, the fifth-winningest manager in MLB history, began his skippering career as player-manager for the Mets in 1977.

-Russell won 11 championships with the Boston Celtics—two of which came as player-coach.
+Bill Russell Russell won 11 championships with the Boston Celtics—two of which came as player-coach.

-Wilkens, the second-winningest coach in NBA history, served as both player and coach for the Seattle Supersonics from 1969 to 1972 and for the Portland Trailblazers until he retired from playing in 1975.
+Lenny Wilkens Wilkens, the second-winningest coach in NBA history, served as both player and coach for the Seattle Supersonics from 1969 to 1972 and for the Portland Trailblazers until he retired from playing in 1975.

-Robinson became the first African-American manager in major league baseball while also serving as a player for the Cleveland Indians in 1975.
+Frank Robinson Robinson became the first African-American manager in major league baseball while also serving as a player for the Cleveland Indians in 1975.

-In 1984, while an assistant coach with the Milwaukee Bucks, Dunleavy came out of retirement and played three weeks of games when a slew of injuries decimated the team.
+Mike Dunleavy Sr. In 1984, while an assistant coach with the Milwaukee Bucks, Dunleavy came out of retirement and played three weeks of games when a slew of injuries decimated the team.